 The great thing about a neutral wedding color palette is that it works for any season.
-Soft shades of taupe, khaki and tan feel minimalistic and modern—but you can incorporate a few springy colors, like pale yellow or peach, to tie in the season.
+Soft earth tones like taupe, khaki and tan feel minimalistic and modern—but you can incorporate a few springy colors, like pale yellow or peach, to tie in the season.
 Finish the palette with metallic copper or gold for a bit of shimmer.

 3. Baby Pink and Lilac Wedding Colors